SenTzu01/pimatic-tts/README.md

 ### Example
 - when trigger: $activity is "wakeup" then Say "Goodmorning everyone!
 I have set the home for waking up comfortably." using google-tts-device

-## Text-to-Speech Device configuration options:
+## TTS Device configuration options:
 * language <enum>       (default: en-GB)    - For supported languages and corresponding codes see: https://cloud.google.com/speech/docs/languages
 * speed <0-100>         (default: 40)       - Velocity of the TTS voice
 * volume <0-100>        (default: 50)       - Sets gain volume for audio output of the TTS voice